valarythairu/Project-Phase-One/README.md

 - The company should aim to make films in genres that have the highest number of votes which is displayed in this analysis, film genres that are at a higher voters count are definitely doing better than others.
 - The company should invest in films that have been profitable over time at the box-office as they end up doing the best at the box-office which is the goal to be achieved.

-### The presenation content slides are in the following link:
+### The presentation content slides are in the following link:
 https://docs.google.com/presentation/d/1aSf4qtbLcPqc5lr_XQzdtNmClWUiLu_wIy0ngx1T4wU/edit?usp=sharing